 The water-based formula is gentle on dogs with sensitive skin.
 It’s non-irritating and includes lanolin and aloe for nourishing moisture.
 This makes it safe for regular use.
 It has a light scent and offers 35 days of protection against insects.

 Bio-Groom products are safe for animals and the environment.
-However, it is water-based and will need to be reapplied after the dog goes swimming or is out in the rain.
-Some dog owners noticed that the protection wore off after 14 days instead of 35.
+However, it is water-based and must be reapplied after the dog goes swimming or is out in the rain.
+Some dog owners noticed the protection wore off after 14 days instead of 35.

 Pros